 Helpful information for Oklahomans from wheat fields to city streets.

 As we begin the last weeks of winter, it’s tempting to look ahead to the joys of spring.
 However, we all know from living in Oklahoma that the weather can be 55 degrees and sunny one day and 25 degrees and snowing the next.
-Join us in traveling safely these next few weeks by keeping these winter driving tips in mind!
+Join us in driving safely these next few weeks by keeping these winter driving tips in mind!

 A short, routine trip can easily turn into a long journey if roads are inundated with winter conditions.
 Prepare a winter car kit and include items you may need in case of a delayed trip, car breakdown or getting stuck on the road.
 Consider an ice scraper, gloves, blanket, road salt, shovel, snacks, bottled water, candle, lighter, car charger, flashlight and jumper cables.
 You’ll also want to have a copy of your auto insurance card and any numbers for roadside assistance handy.